-- Attacks against Kubernetes pods will abide by the resource limits of the pods targeted in the attack, but the resulting resource usage Gremlin generates will not be reflected in cAdvisor metrics (like from
+- Experiments against Kubernetes pods will abide by the resource limits of the pods targeted in the experiment, but the resulting resource usage Gremlin generates will not be reflected in cAdvisor metrics (like from

 metrics-server) and may not impact autoscaling group triggers

-- Attacks against Docker containers (not running within Kubernetes) may not abide by container limits and instead abide by the
+- Experiments against Docker containers (not running within Kubernetes) may not abide by container limits and instead abide by the

 system.sliceroot cgroup of the host machine

-Here are some examples of infrastructure layer attack options you can try that may be better suited to your intended experiment:
+Here are some examples of infrastructure layer experiment options you can try that may be better suited to your intended experiment:

-- Use a CPU, Memory, Disk, or IOPS attack on the target container to test how your orchetrator handles the corresponding resource pressure
+- Use a CPU, Memory, Disk, or IOPS experiment on the target container to test how your orchestrator handles the corresponding resource pressure

-- Use a shutdown attack to find out what happens when a container disappears, becomes uncommunicative, or is otherwise unusable.
+- Use a shutdown experiment to find out what happens when a container disappears, becomes uncommunicative, or is otherwise unusable.

 Exact selection offers deterministic behavior.
 It impacts exactly the target hosts or containers that are selected.
-To select the specific hosts or containers you would like to attack, narrow your search by a tag, and select your targets.
-All hosts or containers selected will be attacked.
+To select the specific hosts or containers you would like to target, narrow your search by a tag, and select your targets.
+All hosts or containers selected will be included in the experiment.